PepeJEe/customai/README.md

 cd customai
 ```

-The repository includes a `setup.sh` script that automatically:
+The repository includes a `setup.sh` script that automates the local setup process.

-1. Creates a Python virtual environment
-2. Activates the virtual environment
-3. Installs the required dependencies
-4. Starts the CustomAI server

 Make the script executable: